-The current average price for a gallon of regular gas is $3.04, up nearly 6% from a month ago, according to AAA.
+- The average price of a gallon of gas is $4.17, according to AAA.

-Buying gas at a warehouse club is a good idea if you're a member, says Patrick De Haan, head of petroleum analysis at GasBuddy.com.
+Another way to save is to buy gas at a warehouse club.
+If you're a Costco member, for example, you're likely to find cheaper gas at that pump, says Patrick De Haan, head of petroleum analysis at GasBuddy.com.

 While Costco eventually raises its gas prices to be similar to market rates, the warehouse club is rarely the first retailer to raise prices, De Haan says.
 "Costco will keep prices lower for a day or two before adjusting to market trends," he says.
 "Obviously this is very good for consumers."